InsightDataScience/anomaly_detection/README.md

 The first file, batch_log.json, contains past data that should be used to build the initial state of the entire user network as well as the purchase history of the users.

-Data in the second file, stream_log.json, should be used to determine whether a purchase is anomalious.
-If a purchase is flagged anomalious the whole json record should be logged in the flagged_purchases.json file.
+Data in the second file, stream_log.json, should be used to determine whether a purchase is anomalous.
+If a purchase is flagged anomalous the whole json record should be logged in the flagged_purchases.json file.
 As events come in both the social network and the purchase history of users get updated.

 The first line of batch_log.json contains a json object with the degree (D) and number of purchases (T) to consider for the calculation.
 The rest of the events both in batch_log.json and in stream_log.json fall into to following 3 categories: